olmjo/tigress-scripts/README.md

 This job script uses the sample reasonable defaults from above, but it requests two nodes with 4 processors each.
 The R script uses an MPI backend to parallelize an R foreach loop across multiple nodes.
-A total of 2 * 4 = 8 processors will be used for this job.
+A total of 2 * 2 = 4 processors will be used for this job.
 When running the R script, we pass the value "10" as an unnamed argument.
 The R script then uses this value to determine how many iterations of the foreach loop to run.

+Each iteration of the foreach loop simply pauses for 1 second and then returns some contextual information in a dataframe.
+This information includes where that MPI process is running and what it's "id" is.

 To run under PBS:
 ```